pasqal-io/pyqtorch/CONTRIBUTING.md

 # How to Contribute

-We're grateful for your interest in participating in PyQ!
+We're grateful for your interest in participating in pyqtorch!
 Please follow our guidelines to ensure a smooth contribution process.

 ## Reporting an Issue or Proposing a Feature

 Your course of action will depend on your objective, but generally, you should start by creating an issue.
-If you've discovered a bug or have a feature you'd like to see added to **PyQ**, feel free to create an issue on [PyQ's GitHub issue tracker](https://github.com/pasqal-io/PyQ/issues).
+If you've discovered a bug or have a feature you'd like to see added to **PyQ**, feel free to create an issue on [pyqtorch's GitHub issue tracker](https://github.com/pasqal-io/pyqtorch/issues).
 Here are some steps to take:

 1. Quickly search the existing issues using relevant keywords to ensure your issue hasn't been addressed already.
 2. If your issue is not listed, create a new one.
 Try to be as detailed and clear as possible in your description.